 Habitat: During late spring and early summer, pygmy rattlesnakes will bask in rocky open areas, near brushpiles, or along the sides of roads near forests and glades.
 During July and August, this species tends to be nocturnal and can be observed crossing roads and highways at night.
 This species takes shelter under rocks during spring, early summer and autumn.
 Other retreats include abandoned mammal burrows, logs and brushpiles.

 Life cycle: Courtship and mating are presumed to take place in the spring.
 The young are born from August through September.
-Pygmy rattlesnakes give birth to live young (as opposed to laying eggs).
+Pygmy rattlesnakes give birth to live young (they’re ovoviviparous) as opposed to laying eggs.
 Three to seven young are produced per litter.
-As is the case with most species of snakes, pygmy rattlesnakes provide no parental care to their offspring.
+As is the case with most species of snakes, pygmy rattlesnakes provide no parental care to their offispring.
+The young are on their own at birth.